marianleica/azrez/README.md

 Also available as: `setup.ps1` -> https://raw.githubusercontent.com/marianleica/azrez/refs/heads/public/setup.ps1

+(*) In case error "Start-BitsTransfer: The resource loader cache doesn't have loaded MUI entry.
+(0x80073B01)" is thrown, just run again the commands.

 Then input `azrez` to the console to start using the tool.

 ## Limitations of the current release: v1.06